 Shanghai Tech University & United Imaging Intelligence

 Prof. Dinggang Shen is Professor and Dean of School of Biomedical Engineering, ShanghaiTech University, and also Co-CEO of United Imaging Intelligence (UII).
 He was Jeffrey Houpt Distinguished Investigator and (Tenured) Full Professor of Radiology at University of North Carolina at Chapel Hill (UNC-CH).
-Prof. Shen is Fellow of IEEE, Fellow of The American Institute for Medical and Biological Engineering (AIMBE), Fellow of The International Association for Pattern Recognition (IAPR), and also Fellow of The Medical Image Computing and Computer Assisted Intervention (MICCAI) Society.
+Prof. Shen is Fellow of IEEE, Fellow of The American Institute for Medical and Biological Engineering (AIMBE), Fellow of The International Association for Pattern Recognition (IAPR), and also Fellow of The Medical Image Computing and Computer-Assisted Intervention (MICCAI) Society.
 His research interests include medical image analysis, computer vision, and pattern recognition.
-He has published more than 1100 peer-reviewed papers in the international journals and conference proceedings, with H-index 107 and more than 40,000 citations.
+He has published more than 1100 peer-reviewed papers in international journals and conference proceedings, with H-index 107 and more than 40,000 citations.
 He serves as an editorial board member for eight international journals.
-Also, he has served in the Board of Directors, MICCAI Society, in 2012-2015, and was General Chair for MICCAI 2019.
+Also, he has served on the Board of Directors MICCAI Society from 2012-2015 and was General Chair for MICCAI 2019.

 Neuro-Symbolic AI Panel

 Panelists: Matthew Botvinick (DeepMind and University College London), Leslie Pack Kaelbling (Massachusetts Institute of Technology), Marta Kwiatkowska (University of Oxford), Luis Lamb (Federal University of Rio Grande do Sul, Brazil), Guy Van den Broeck (University of California, Los Angeles)

 DeepMind and University College London